07 Mar 2022

 Purchasing your first property can be an overwhelming process and there may be steps you are unsure or unaware aware of.
 This guide will walk you through all of the steps involved in the buying process.

 |Mortgage registration fee|

-Need help with your next home purchase?Talk to an expert
+Need help with your next home purchase?Talk to a broker

 From 1 July 2019, the FHOG ACT has been replaced with exemptions on stamp duty.
 The stamp duty exemption is applicable to all properties in ACT, including vacant residential land and both new and established homes at any price.
 As this is still to aid first home buyers, to be eligible at least one buyer must live in the home for at least 12 months, starting within 12 months of settlement or completion of construction.